-We are subject to taxation in the U.S. including various states, and foreign jurisdictions.
-The U.S. is one of our major tax jurisdictions, and we are currently under audit for tax years 2015 through 2017.
-For U.S. Federal and state tax purposes, the tax years 2013 through 2019 are open for examination (see B. Tax Matters Agreement for years prior to 2013).
+We are subject to taxation in the United States including various states, and foreign jurisdictions.
+The United States is one of our major tax jurisdictions, and we are currently under audit for tax years 2013 and 2014.
+For U.S. Federal and state tax purposes, the tax years 2013 through 2017 are open for examination (see B. Tax Matters Agreement for years prior to 2013).

-In addition to the open audit years in the U.S., we have open audit years in other major foreign tax jurisdictions, such as Canada (2016-2019), Asia-Pacific (2011-2019, primarily reflecting Australia, China and Japan), Europe (2012-2019, primarily reflecting France, Germany, Italy, Spain and the United Kingdom) and Latin America (2006-2019, primarily reflecting Brazil and Mexico).
+In addition to the open audit years in the United States, we have open audit years in other major foreign tax jurisdictions, such as Canada (2013-2017), Asia-Pacific (2011-2017 primarily reflecting Australia, China and Japan), Europe (2012-2017, primarily reflecting France, Germany, Italy, Spain and the United Kingdom) and Latin America (2005-2017, primarily reflecting Brazil and Mexico).